 In addition to the increase in time necessary to accomplish a fishery management action under current NEPA compliance protocols, there is a significant increase in staff workload and process compared to what is required under the MSA.
 This increase has been overly expensive in terms of workload to both Council and NMFS staff resources, with negative opportunity costs on other regulatory activities.
-Attachment 2, describing the process yielding the 6,0002 page 2004 Alaska Groundfish Fisheries Final Programmatic Supplemental Environmental Impact Statement document is an example of this problem of enormous document volume and associated huge workload.
-While there is no accounting of the total number of FTE staff hours spent preparing this document to its final stage, it is commonly accepted that it is excessive compared to original NEPA statutory direction and it came with the cost of addressing many other important, urgent fishery management concerns that were apparent at that time. [some specifics as to why it was some NEPA coordinator's determination that such a document was warranted, could help this paragraph, because I cannot comprehend development of such a document in the Gulf.]
+Attachment 2, describing the process yielding the $6,000^2$ page 2004 Alaska Groundfish Fisheries Final Programmatic Supplemental Environmental Impact Statement document is an example of this problem of enormous document volume and associated huge workload.
+While there is no accounting of the total number of FTE staff hours spent preparing this document to its final stage, it is commonly accepted that it is excessive compared to original NEPA statutory direction and it came with the cost of addressing many other important, urgent fishery management concerns that were apparent at that time.

-There have also been instances where current compliance with NEPA has fallen short of adequate compliance with MSA in terms of providing comprehensive analysis, or even a full description of alternatives, to Councils prior to their taking final action((not true for Gulf)).
+There have also been instances where current compliance with NEPA has fallen short of adequate compliance with MSA in terms of providing comprehensive analysis, or even a full description of alternatives, to Councils prior to their taking final action.
 The MSA process clearly calls for all information to be available to the Councils at the time of a final decision on a recommendation to the Secretary and that the Secretary is to review the Council recommendation on the merits of the administrative record of the Council process.
 Current protocols using a NEPA document to satisfy MSA analytical requirements can create a problem insuring Council members make a fully informed final decision, in that the NEPA document is formally an agency document that can be modified after Council final action has taken place.
-There have been instances of additional analysis being added to the NEPA document, alternatives being added, or alternatives previously rejected being refined and used, prior to the Record of Decision stage in the NEPA process-well after Council final action.
+There have been instances of additional analysis being added to the NEPA document, alternatives being added, or alternatives previously rejected being refined and used, prior to the Record of Decision stage n the NEPA process-well after Council final action.
 Taking such information into consideration in the Secretarial review process executed under the MSA represents a serious shortcoming in an efficient process designed to provide Councils the same full spectrum of information at the time of final decision making that is used in approving, disapproving, or partially approving a final Council recommendation.
 It also represents a serious shortcoming in the spirit of NEPA to provide for comprehensive analysis prior to decision making, as applied to Council decision making.
 Attachment 3, describing the sequence of events in 2012 -2013 around the New England Fishery Management Council's Framework Adjustment 50 to the Northeast Multispecies FMP is an example illustrating this particular problem.

 MSA Section 304(i) (see Attachment 4), included as part of the 2007 Magnuson-Stevens Reauthorized Act, was intended to more closely align the requirements of the MSA and NEPA within NMFS's NEPA procedures (required by 40 CFR Part 1505).
 This section directs the agency to promulgate final procedures within 12 months of enactment.
 In December 2008 NMFS issued a proposed rule for this purpose, which was later withdrawn.
 NOAA's Office of Planning and Policy Integration has been revising NOAA Administrative Order 216-6, Environmental Review Procedures, but to date this task has not been completed.
 In 2013 NMFS issued a policy directive "specifically to address the unique timing and procedural requirements of the MSA."
 However, the CCC does not believe the current approach has made the alignment of NEPA and MSA more timely (quicker), a reduction in extraneous paperwork (smaller documents), nor more concise (less process or workload efficient), as called for in Section 304(i).
-In the opinion of the CCC, the 2013 policy directive effectively describes the current institutional status quo.